yhuynh2/R_MedPC/README.md

+## Update (2020-09-28): Please note that this code will run most efficiently on MedPC Version IV.
+The files created under MedPC Version V will be too large for this converter to run efficiently.

 # R_MedPC Converter

 This is a step-by-step guide for using the MEDPC Converter created by Wendy Huynh.
 Please download the files in yhuynh/R_MedPC (https://github.com/yhuynh2/R_MedPC) by clicking on the "Clone or download" green button.
 You must download it as a ZIP file; afterwards, you may extract these files out of the ZIP folder and place them wherever you choose.